Cmacca/StudyUp/README.md

-procrastinot
+StudyUp
 ============

-A chrome extension to ward off procrastination
+A chrome extension to assist with studying and to ward off prorastination.